Ahmed-AG/cyberdojo-page/read/run-docker-remotley-on-kali.md

 author: "Ahmed Abugharbia"
 author_link: "https://twitter.com/aagsec"
 ---
 Occasionally, running Docker locally may not be feasible due to various reasons, such as requiring a different architecture.
 In such cases, setting up a Docker server on Kali Linux can be a viable solution.
-Docker operates in a client-server model, allowing us to establish a Docker server on Kali Linux in the following manner
+Docker operates in a client-server model, allowing us to establish a Docker server on Kali Linux in the following manner.

 ### On the server side (Kali Linux)